dbegusic/speech2text/README.md

     │   ├── chunks                    <- Directory where all the calculated audio chunks are located │   ├── chunks_normalized         <- Directory where all the normalized audio chunks are located │   ├── VRH-121 - 27.05.2022.wav  <- Audio input example
+    │   ├── VRH-121 - 27.05.2022.srt  <- Output of closecaptioning.ipynb
     │   ├── banner.png                <- Banner for this project
+    │   ├── cc_demo.gif               <- Demonstration of playing the audio example with the generated .srt │   ├── cc_tmp.wav                <- Temporary 2500 ms chunk of audio for closecaptioning.ipynb
     │   ├── cloud_mask.png            <- Image that represents the mask for generated WordCloud object
     │   └── neos_logo.png             <- Neos Ltd. logo image
     │